 They had been asking my cousins what he had told them in the weeks leading to his death.
 The FBI didn’t ask me anything, but I caught eye contact with one and said hello, and said I was in the 82nd and had just wrestled Hillary Clinton, and then I told them what Aunt Janice already had and so had most of my cousins, that Big Daddy’s final words were, “No one will ever know my part in history.”

 I laughed and said, “Get it!
 He’s Ed Part-in,” I paused and then smirked and said in a tone as if telling up a joke’s punchline, “and I’m Jason Partin, and no one will know my small part in his story!”

 He didn’t laugh, and I felt embarrassed and walked away and resumed eavesdropping.

 Most of the talk I overheard wasn’t gossip or jokes, it was appreciation for the jobs Big Daddy had brought to Baton Rouge and how he had fought for fair wages.
 Men spoke of how he saved their family and stood up for them, and how they looked up to him.
 It seemed that women wanted him, and men wanted to be like him.
 Everyone there loved him.
 He could do no wrong in their eyes.

 I overheard them speaking about teacher union strikes, and how Big Daddy got the Teamsters to support the teachers and get them more pay and benefits.
 They all talked about when they were on strike and not getting paid, and would have quit the strike to go back to work if Big Daddy hadn’t given them money from his own pocket; that part had been in Time Life, too.
+They were enamored.